Quimbolos/modelling-airbnbs-property-listing-dataset-/README.md

         - Each time you run an algorithm randomly, the result may vary to some degree.
         - Random number generators employ a ```seed```, a numerical value that determines what values will be generated.
-        - For each run to be the same, (or to exhibit some phenomena similar to the case above), we should always seed all functions using random numbers.
+        - For each run to be the same (or to exhibit some phenomena similar to the case above), we should always seed all functions using random numbers.

             *The last one is quite easy in numpy and sklearn as it is a single line.
 Seeding via this approach is common in most frameworks*.
     - #### _Benefits of seed initialisation_: